A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Introduction

-One of the consequences of the theorem is the existence of a countable model of set theory, which nevertheless must satisfy the sentence saying the real numbers are uncountable.
-The diagonal argument require that $R$ is nondenumerable in all models, that ZF set theory has only nondenumerable models.
-But by the L\"{o}wenheim-Skolem theorem this is impossible, no theory can have only nondenumerable models.
+One of the consequences of the theorem is the existence of a countable model of set theory, which nevertheless must satisfy the sentence asserting that the real numbers are uncountable.
+The diagonal argument requires that $\mathbb{R}$ is nondenumerable in all models, that ZF set theory has only nondenumerable models.
+However, by the L\"{o}wenheim-Skolem theorem this is impossible, no theory can have only nondenumerable models.
 If a theory has a nondenumerable model, it must have denumerably infinite ones as well.
+Any model of ZFC that contains uncountable sets must admit a countable model (from the perspective of a larger meta-theory) that satisfies the same first-order properties.

-The non-denumerability is in contrast with predicates used in the diagonal argument available only in a denumerably infinite multitude and yield no more than $\aleph_0$ subsets of the set of all integers, i.e. an enumeration of the continuum from outside the axiomatic system\cite{Carnap}.
-The enumeration from outside utilizes the structure of the system as a whole which cannot be reached by operations within the system.
-There are one-to-one correspondences between $R$ and $N$, but they all lie outside the given model.
-It follows that $R$ is nondenumerable in a relative sense.
-What is a {\textquoteleft countable\textquoteright} set from the point of view of one model may be an uncountable set from the point of view of another model.
-For any given nondenumerable theory model $M$, exist a countable model $M'$ of that same theory restricted to the $M’$, the totality that the variables of quantification range over ($M'$) a proper subset of the $M$.
+The non-denumerability is in contrast with predicates used in the diagonal argument, available only in a denumerably infinite multitude and yield no more than $\aleph_0$ subsets of the set of all integers, i.e., an enumeration of the continuum from outside the axiomatic system \cite{Carnap}.
+The enumeration from outside utilizes the structure of the system as a whole, which cannot be reached by operations within the system.
+There are one-to-one correspondences between $\mathbb{R}$ and $\mathbb{N}$, but they all lie outside the given model.

+Consequently, the uncountability of the reals becomes a model-relative property.
+A set that is countable in one model may be uncountable in another.
+For every non-denumerable model \( M \) of set theory, there exists a countable model \( M' \subset M \) satisfying the same first-order axioms.
+Variables in \( M' \) range over a proper subset of those in \( M \), allowing a denumerable interpretation of otherwise uncountable sets.
 Therefore, it is not possible to rule out denumerable interpretation.
 Infinite sets may have different cardinal numbers and be nevertheless syntactically of the same cardinal number \cite{Carnap}.
-In a given axiomatic set theory $M$ there always exists a more comprehensive theory in which all infinite sets of $M$ prove equivalent, namely denumerable.
+In a given axiomatic set theory $M$, there always exists a more comprehensive theory in which all infinite sets of $M$ prove equivalent, namely denumerable.
 Every non-denumerable set becomes denumerable in a higher system or in an absolute sense.